JetBrains/attachme/readme.md

 Now you should see a new debugger window attached to the process and any of its child processes.

-If you want to have custom JDWP or AttachMe port configuration, you can run it like this:
+If you want to have a custom JDWP or AttachMe port configuration, you can run it like this:

 ```
 JDWP_ARGS="transport=dt_socket..."
 AM_PORT=9009 source ~/.attachme/conf.sh